wvlet/airframe/README.md

 val app : App = design.build[App]
 ```

+Airframe creates an `App` instance by searching the design for binding rules of X and Y.
-`Design` class is *immutable*, so you can easily reuse and extend the design for creating new types of objects.
+`Design` class is *immutable*, so you can easily reuse and extend it for creating new types of objects.

 The major advantages of Airframe include:
 - You can describe the knowledge on how to create objects within `Design`.
   - It enables you to reuse the same design to prepare objects both in production and test code.
 This avoids code duplications that create instances with constructors (e.g., `new App(new X, new Y, ...)`).
-  - When writing application codes, you only need to care about how to **use** objects`, rather than how to **provide** them.
+  - When writing application codes, you only need to care about how to ***use*** objects, rather than how to ***provide*** them.
 - You can mix-in Scala traits that have multiple dependencies, instead of writing constructors that have many arguments.
   - No longer need to remember the constructor argument orders.
   - You can enjoy the flexibility of Scala traits and dependency injection (DI) at the same time.